joujou144/AZNIM-RAHMAN-Web-Developer-Apprentice/README.md

 # Thinkaholic.me
 A solo project - my first professional portfolio website built using HTML, CSS animations and JavaScript that showcases my skills in coding, web design and a career change in tech

-## Demo
+## Portfolio website

 https://thinkaholic.me/

 Work in progress:
-- Work portfolio page (recent work images, title and project info)
+- Work portfolio page (recent work images for Figma Projects, title and project info)

 ## Acknowledgements